vincentscdc/golang-common/README.md

   - beware of your action name
   - beware of your "on" triggers
   - beware of the necessary working_directories, related to your module

+- Add your module to the coverage github workflow

 - Create a pull request
 - Wait for review